okzach/qconomicon-datasets/datasets/sharkweek/README.md

 Is Shark Week planned around QuakeCon or is QuakeCon planned around Shark Week?

-Here is the data, now you find out!
+Here is the data, now you can find out!

 ## About